-Limited notified applications usually take around 4½ months to process, while publicly notified applications take approximately 6 months.
-These timeframes are shortened if a hearing is not required.
+Limited notified applications usually take around four and a half months to process, while publicly notified applications take approximately six months.
+These time frames are shortened if a hearing is not required.

 As an alternative to having a notified or limited notified application being considered by the Council, an applicant can request that their application instead be directly referred to the Environment Court for consideration and a decision.

-The decision on whether an application is non-notified, limited notified or publicly notified is made by the Council, based on the rules in the District Plan and criteria set out in the Resource Management Act.
+The decision on whether an application is non-notified, limited notified or publicly notified is made by the Council, based on the rules in the District Plan and criteria set out in the Resource Management Act 1991.
 These include whether adverse effects will be minor and whether all affected parties have given their written approval to the application.

 A wide range of factors are taken into account when deciding whether adverse effects are minor, and who might be affected by a proposal.
 These include: